pages-cms/pages-cms/README.md

 You'll need a [Cloudflare](https://cloudflare.com) account (it's free).
 Once you have one:

 1. **Create a [Cloudflare Pages](https://developers.cloudflare.com/pages/) app**: from your account dashboard, go to `Workers & Pages`, then click on `Create application` and select the `Pages` tab.
 From there you can connect your GitHub account and select the repo you want to deploy from (either [pages-cms/pages-cms](https://github.com/pages-cms/pages-cms) or your own fork).
+Cloudflare will give you a public URL (e.g. https://pages-cms-123.pages.dev).
 1. **Create a GitHub Oauth app**: same as for dev, go to [your Developer Settings](https://github.com/settings/developers) and [create a New OAuth App](https://github.com/settings/applications/new) (or alternatively create one for one of your organizations) with the following settings:
     - Application name: `Pages CMS`
     - Homepage URL: `https://pagescms.org`
     - Authorization callback URL: `https://pages-cms-123.pages.dev/auth/callback` (replace `https://pages-cms-123.pages.dev` with whatever URL Cloudflare generated for you, or the custom domain you set up)
+1. **Add the environment variables to Cloudflare**.
+Go back to your Cloudflare Pages app, click on the `Settings` tab and select `Environment variables` in the sidebar.
+Fill in `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` with the values you got from GitHub.
-1. Open the app link (i.e. `https://pages-cms-123.pages.dev`).
+1. **Open the app link** (e.g. `https://pages-cms-123.pages.dev`).

 Cloudflare has very generous free tiers and can also host your actual website.
 It's a great alternative to GitHub Pages, Netlify or Vercel.